 History

-Stegt flæsk was voted Denmark's national dish in 2014 in a public poll.
-The dish has its roots in the farm kitchens of Jutland where salt-cured pork belly was the most reliable winter protein; the parsley sauce made use of the abundant fresh herb from the kitchen garden.
+Stegt flæsk was voted Denmark's national dish in 2014 in a public poll run by the Ministry of Food.
+The dish has roots in the farm kitchens of Jutland where salt-cured pork belly was the most reliable winter protein; the parsley sauce drew on the abundant fresh herb growing in every kitchen garden.
+The Aarhus version is typically served at Teater Bodega and at Restaurant Kohalen as a Wednesday lunch special.

 Common allergens: Dairy, Gluten